Elastic Cloud Standard Pricing Calculator

 Need a larger cluster?
 Contact us.

-Choose a data center near you.
 Note: South America East does not support SSD.

 High Availability (HA)